CaptMcAwes0me/cisco_scripts/parse_route_table/README.md

+## TITLE

+- Presents the route table from an ASA/FTD in a more readable output.

+## DESCRIPTION

-*** This script takes the output of 'show route all' from an ASA/FTD and provides the output in a more readable fashion. ***
+- This script takes the output of 'show route all' from an ASA/FTD and provides the output in a more readable output.

-To run:
+## INSTALL/RUN

+- Python3 (tested on Python 3.12.3) on Mac OSX.
+- Download/save "parse_route_table.py" script.
+- To run "python3 parse_route_table.py"

+ ## HOW TO USE

-1.)
-Gather the output of 'show route all' from ASA/FTD and save to a text file.
+- Gather the output of 'show route all' from an ASA/FTD and save to a file.
-2.)
-Run the script (ex. python3 parse_route_table_v7.py
+- Run the script "python3 parse_route_table.py" and follow the prompts.
-3.)
-Follow the prompts

-*** Note: The script presently does not support ECMP routes and will only display the first route entry in the route table. ***
+*** Note: The script does not presently support the display of all ECMP routes (e.g. it will only display the first route of all the ECMP routes.)

+## AUTHOR

+- Garrett McCollum - Cisco Systems Inc. (2024)